RanM-DevOpsLabs/MonitoringLabs/Prometheus/grafana/README.md

 ![grafana-icon](grafana.jpg)
-# Grafana Volume Provisioning Setup
+# Setting up Grafana Dashboard Using Volume Provisioning

 This directory contains the configuration for automatically provisioning Grafana datasources and dashboards using Docker volume mounts.